McStasMcXtrace/iFit-Web/README.md

   copy the etc/config file   as e.g. /etc/ifit-web-services/config

 ** Tuning to your needs **

-The ifit-web-services configuration is specified in the file /etc/ifit-web-services/config
+The computing_sqw_phonons configuration is specified in the file cgi-bin/computing_sqw_phonons.pl

-To improve security you may set the ownership of this file to e.g. chmod 400 for user www-data so that other users can not read it.
+Then you should adapt the lines which define:
-The following items can be set:
+  # number of core/cpu's to allocate to the service.
+1 is serial.
+Requires OpenMPI.
-  # the server which sends emails, you can specify a given port, e.g. smtp.somewhere.org
+  my $mpi          = 16;

-  # the account which sends emails.
-Must contain the domain name, e.g. email@somewhere.org
+  # the name of the SMTP server, optionally followed by the :port, as in "smtp.google.com:587"
-  from:   email@domain
+  my $email_server = "smtp.ill.fr";
-  # the password for this 'from' account
+  # the name of the sender of the messages on the SMTP server.
+Beware the @ char to appear as \@
-  password: XXXXXX
+  my $email_from   = "XXXX\@ill.eu";
-  # the number of processors to use for the 'heavy' computations, as a number.
+  # the password for the sender
-  mpi:    N
+  my $email_passwd = "XXXX";

 #USAGE
 open a browser and connect to: